FINDarkside/TLD-Save-Editor-3/.github/ISSUE_TEMPLATE/help_wanted.md

 ---
 name: 🥺 Help wanted
-about: Confuse about the use of electron-vue-vite
+about: Confuse about the use of save editor
-title: "[Help] the title of help wanted report"
+title: "The title of help wanted report"
 labels: help wanted
 assignees: ''